 Majors and Degrees Offered

-Nazareth offers Bachelor of Arts, Bachelor of Music, and Bachelor of Science in the following areas: accounting, acting, American studies, anthropology, art (studio), art education (BS/MS), art history, Asian studies, biochemistry, biology, business administration, chemistry, Chinese, communication and rhetoric, communication sciences and disorders (speech pathology), community youth development, economics, education (adolescence), English literature, environmental science and sustainability, finance, French, German, history, inclusive childhood education, international business, international studies, Italian, legal studies, marketing, mathematics, modern foreign languages, music, music/business, music education, music performance, music therapy, musical theatre, nursing, occupational therapy (5-year master's), peace and justice studies, philosophy, physical therapy (6-year DPT program), political science, psychology, religious studies, social science, social work, sociology, Spanish, technical production, theatre arts, toxicology, visual communication, and women and gender studies.
+Nazareth offers Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, and Bachelor of Science degrees in the following areas: accounting, acting, American studies, anthropology, art (studio), art education (B.S./M.S.), art history, Asian studies, biochemistry, biology, biomedical sciences, business management, chemistry, Chinese, clinical laboratory sciences, communication and media, communication sciences and disorders (speech pathology), community youth development, dance studies, economics, education (adolescence, inclusive childhood), English, environmental science and sustainability, finance, French, German, history, international business, international studies, Italian, law (3+3 with Syracuse University), legal studies, marketing, mathematics, modern foreign languages, music, music/business, music education, music performance, music therapy, musical theatre, nursing, occupational therapy (5-year master’s), peace and justice, philosophy, physical therapy (6-year D.P.T. program), political science, psychology, public health, religious studies, social science, social work, sociology, Spanish, technical production, theatre arts, toxicology, visual communication design, and women and gender studies.

-Graduate degrees include Master of Science in the following areas: art education, creative arts therapy (art or music), educational technology specialist, higher education student affairs administration, human resource development, human resource management, inclusive education (early childhood, childhood, adolescence), literacy specialist, management, music education, social work, speech-language pathology, TESOL, TESOL for international educators; and a Doctoral program in physical therapy.
-Details about each major and minor: naz.edu/academics
+Graduate degrees include Master of Science in the following areas: American studies, art education, arts therapy, educational technology specialist, higher education student affairs administration, human resource development, human resource management, inclusive education (early childhood, childhood, adolescence), integrated marketing and communications, law (3+3 program with Syracuse University), literacy specialist, management, music education, music therapy, social work, speech-language pathology, TESOL, TESOL for international educators; and a doctoral program in physical therapy.
+Details about each program: naz.edu/academics

 Nazareth is a small private college with a range of professional undergraduate majors not usually offered by liberal arts schools—many students note that the physical therapy program was what drew them to the college.
 The music education and health sciences majors receive particularly high praise, with some students calling out art, history, and psychology as well.
 The small class sizes— cited by many students as one of the best things about Nazareth—allow for “very close relationships with our professors” and “most professors try to make class as interactive as possible,” though “of course like [at] any other school you may end up with a sub par teacher.”
 The vast majority “take an interest in getting to know their students and are very open to helping students outside of the classroom,” and “most are very easy to communicate and collaborate with, especially if [a student is] interested in research.”
 Particularly in upper-level courses, “professors have the students’ best interests in mind and always teach their classes with passion.”
 Classes are mixed between lectures and discussions, depending on course of study, and students are strongly encouraged to pursue internships during their undergraduate studies.